The story of a dysfunctional husband.

 After huge fights and ultimatums, we decided to talk to a doctor.
 After checkups and tests, she concluded that Jawahar had ED, defective sperms and his roughness in bed was a psychological compensation.
 Jawahar had started smoking when he was 12 and eventually developed many underlying conditions including lung problems and the above-stated conditions.
 I waited for 2 years for him to give up his addiction, but it only worsened.
 I was not ready to waste my life and did not have the guts to watch him die, so I filed for a divorce.”

-Smoking not only kills lives but also many unseen things like Kamini’s marriage.
-SHAPE aims to see a harmonious world and we are disappointed that such petty factors cause huge problems.
+Smoking not only kills, but the health effects can have further effects on other aspects of life, such as Kamini’s marriage.
+SHAPE aims to see a harmonious world and we are disappointed that addiction continues to destroy lives.
 We pray for the Jawahars out there.
 We pray they realize that their addictions are killing the world around them as well.

 — Report by Vendhana Krishnan, Volunteer.